IronBatman2715/DiscordTS-Bot/README.md

      - Slash commands will _immediately_ be updated for this server and this server only upon restarting the bot in _developer mode_.

-6. Run `npm ci` to do a clean install of dependencies and generate Prisma client files.
+6. Run `npm i` to install dependencies and generate Prisma client files.

 7. Run `npm run dev` to start a developer environment instance!

    - Running this for the first time will generate `config.dev.json` if not present.

-   - Edit _and_ save any of the files in the `src` directory and the program will automatically restart to reflect the changes!
+   - Edit _and_ save any of the files in the `src` directory and the development environment will automatically restart to reflect the changes!

 ### Production environment